StackHawk’s official Snyk Code integration.

 - In the Finding Details view, a Snyk Code tab shows issue details with links to Snyk for further information

-- Your Snyk account must have Snyk V3 API access enabled, please contact Snyk support for more details
+- Your Snyk account must have Snyk REST API access enabled.
+Contact Snyk support for more details.

-- You must have access to a valid Snyk Code project
+- Your Snyk account must include a valid Snyk Code project.

-- Log into StackHawk and visit the Snyk Integration page
+- Log in to StackHawk and navigate to the Snyk Integration page.

 - In the

-Connect To Snykmodal, enter your Snyk Organization ID and your Snyk API Token (Service Account or Personal API Token will work), and then click
+- Enter your Snyk API Token (Service Account or Personal API Token will work) and click Next.

 You can add and delete